-- Change any configurations or desktop settings. - Access material that is "pornographic, violent or illegal". - Have an account that is used inappropriately.
+- Access material that is "pornographic, violent or illegal". - Have an account that is used inappropriately.

-If students continue to misuse the computers in any of the above ways they may face permanent removal from the network and/or loss of demerit points, in-school withdrawal or suspension.
+If students continue to misuse the computers in any of the above ways, they may face permanent removal from the network and/or loss of demerit points, in-school withdrawal, temporary withdrawal from residential boarding or suspension.